-Your searches and browsing activity are saved in your Web and App Activity when it's turned on and you're signed in to your Google Account.
-This gives you things like better results and recommendations across Google's products.
+Your searches and browsing activity are saved in your Web & App Activity when it's turned on and you're signed in to your Google Account.
+This gives you better results and recommendations across Google's products.

 You're in control of what's stored, and you can delete your past searches and browsing activity or turn off Web & App activity at any time.

 Turn Web & App Activity on or off